Nothing makes a reader lose faith in a writer faster than a grammar error!

 Who Uses ProWritingAid?

-As of mid-2018, there are now over 700,000 writers using ProWritingAid to edit their work.
+As of 2020, there are over 1 million writers using ProWritingAid to edit their work.
 They come from a wide range of writing disciplines, but most fall into the following categories:

 @ProWritingAid Thanks guys for a great program.
 You have cut down my editing time of a book by 2-3 drafts & my writing has improved tremendously.
 Every time I use it, I learn.
 And I've been writing 4 years.

 - Susan May, author